constellation-daq/Constellation/docs/manual/concepts/protocols.md

 ## Data Transmission

-Data are transferred within a Constellation network using the Constellation Data Transmission Protocol.
+Data are transferred within a Constellation network using the Constellation Data Transmission Protocol (CDTP).
 It uses point-to-point connections via TCP/IP, which allow the bandwidth of the network connection to be utilized as efficiently as possible.
 The message format transmitted via CDTP is a lightweight combination of a header frame with metadata, a message sequence number and optional tags, as well as payload frames which differ depending on the message type.
 CDTP knows three different